 It’s a surprising expression because no one has suggested Labour “out-UKIP UKIP”.
 Labour moderates merely suggest that Labour pledge to reduce the scale of immigration in response to the fact that 77% of the public want to see immigration reduced.

-Recent polling shows that the Conservatives have a commanding lead over Labour of 14 percentage points.
-While 42% of the public say they would vote Conservative, only 28% would vote Labour.
+Recent polling shows that Labour is behind: 42% of the public say they would vote Conservative; just 28% say they would vote Labour.